cnguyen-uk/An-Introduction-to-Git/README.md

 ### Reverting Commit Reverts

-If we wish to undo a recent revert, then we can use the following command.
+If we wish to undo a recent revert, then we can use the following command:

 ```Bash
 git reset HEAD@{1}